 What's the Big Deal with Table Scraps?

 Puppy dog eyes from your fur baby can feel irresistible at dinner time, but think twice before giving them table scraps!
 Not only do table scraps pose a danger for our canine companions, they can feed a never ending cycle of begging that reinforces undesirable behavior.
+Learn why table scraps are bad for dogs below.

 Photo by Daniel Brunsteiner